 Jax needs to have a great early start in game, so let's take a look at what makes the early-game item selection successful.

 : I start off the game with Boots of Speed.
 The reason I do this is because it is a great help to achieving first blood.
 Say you just Leap Striked into the opponent you and your laning partner have decided to target.
 You have already dealt a significant amount of damage to them, but they are starting to get away!
-This is why the Boots of Speed will allow you to catch up to your opponent, and will allow you to deal enough damage to them so that you can Ignite them.
-This will result in first blood (and maybe even the beginning of a feeding streak for your opponents), all thanks to Boots of Speed!
-I also like getting the Boots of Speed first to quickly build to your first core item, Ninja Tabi.
+This is why the Boots will allow you to catch up to your opponent, and will allow you to deal enough damage to them so that you can Ignite them.
+This will result in first blood (and maybe even the beginning of a feeding streak for your opponents), all thanks to Boots!
+I also like getting the Boots first to quickly build to your first core item, Ninja Tabi.

 - : After this, you will have the 3 health potions from extra money to stay in your lane and survive until you really must leave the lane.